thunderbird/webext-docs/composeAction.rst

          :name: ``label``
          :type: (string or null)

-         The string the composeAction should use as its label, overriding the defined title.
+         The string the composeAction button should use as its label, overriding the defined title.
 Can be set to an empty string to not display any label at all.
 If the containing toolbar is configured to display text only, its title will be used.
-Cleared by setting it to ``null``.
+Cleared by setting it to :value:`null`.

       .. api-member::